Elisabeth Rosen

-Elisabeth Rosen is a Canadian former actress.
+Elisabeth Rosen is an actress and director.

 Biography

 In 1992, her career began with her appearing in four episodes of both Neon Rider and The Odyssey TV series.
 She has appeared as a guest star in many Canadian and US produced TV series, including Stargate SG-1 and Caprica.
 She has also performed in many TV movies, such as The Eleventh Victim and The Hunt for the Unicorn Killer.

 Rosen is the niece of playwright and author Beverley Rosen Simons.